vburlbl/cleantalk-spam-protect/readme.txt

 Cloud antispam for comments, signups and contacts.

 == Description ==
+No CAPTCHA, no questions, no counting animals, no puzzles, no math.

+= Anti-spam features =
 1. Stops spam bots comments.
 1. Stops spam bots signups.
 1. Stops spam bots contacts emails.